joolstorrentecalo/gitlab-foss/doc/user/gitlab_com/index.md

 #### Git and container registry failed authentication ban

-GitLab.com responds with HTTP status code `403` for 15 minutes, if 300 failed
+GitLab.com responds with HTTP status code `403` for 1 hour, if 30 failed
-authentication requests were received in a 1-minute period from a single IP address.
+authentication requests were received in a 3-minute period from a single IP address.

 This applies only to Git requests and container registry (`/jwt/auth`) requests (combined).

 This limit:

 - Is reset by requests that authenticate successfully.
-For example, 299 failed authentication requests followed by 1 successful request, followed by 299 more failed authentication requests would not trigger a ban.
+For example, 29 failed authentication requests followed by 1 successful request, followed by 29 more failed authentication requests would not trigger a ban.
 - Does not apply to JWT requests authenticated by `gitlab-ci-token`.

 No response headers are provided.